aimalz/proclam/desc_note/desc-tex/ack/README.md

 ```
 This paper has undergone internal review in the LSST Dark Energy Science Collaboration. % REQUIRED
+% The internal reviewers were \ldots. % Optional but recommended
 % Standard papers only: author contribution statements.
 For examples, see http://blogs.nature.com/nautilus/2007/11/post_12.html
 % This work used TBD kindly provided by Not-A-DESC Member and benefitted from comments by Another Non-DESC person.
 % Standard papers only: A.B.C. acknowledges support from grant 1234 from ...